Kepler space telescope: Orbit and orientation

 Kepler orbits the Sun, which avoids Earth occultations, stray light, and gravitational perturbations and torques inherent in an Earth orbit.

 NASA has characterized Kepler's orbit as "Earth-trailing".
 With an orbital period of 372.5 days, Kepler is slowly falling farther behind Earth (about 16 million miles per annum).
 As of 1 May 2018, the distance to Kepler from Earth was about 0.917 AU.
 This means that after about 26 years Kepler will reach the other side of the Sun and will get back to the neighborhood of the Earth after 51 years.

 Until 2013 the photometer pointed to a field in the northern constellations of Cygnus, Lyra and Draco, which is well out of the ecliptic plane, so that sunlight never enters the photometer as the spacecraft orbits.
 This is also the direction of the Solar System's motion around the center of the galaxy.
-Thus, the stars which Kepler observed are roughly the same distance from the galactic center as the Solar System, and also close to the galactic plane.
+Thus, the stars which Kepler observed are roughly the same distance from the Galactic Center as the Solar System, and also close to the galactic plane.
 This fact is important if position in the galaxy is related to habitability, as suggested by the Rare Earth hypothesis.

 Orientation is three-axis stabilized by sensing rotations using fine-guidance sensors located on the instrument focal plane (instead of rate sensing gyroscopes, e.g. as used on Hubble). and using reaction wheels and hydrazine thrusters to control the orientation.

 Operations

 Kepler was operated out of Boulder, Colorado, by the Laboratory for Atmospheric and Space Physics (LASP) under contract to Ball Aerospace & Technologies.
 The spacecraft's solar array was rotated to face the Sun at the solstices and equinoxes, so as to optimize the amount of sunlight falling on the solar array and to keep the heat radiator pointing towards deep space.
-Together, LASP and Ball Aerospace control the spacecraft from a mission operations center located on the research campus of the University of Colorado.
+Together, LASP and Ball Aerospace controlled the spacecraft from a mission operations center located on the research campus of the University of Colorado.
 LASP performs essential mission planning and the initial collection and distribution of the science data.
 The mission's initial life-cycle cost was estimated at US$600 million, including funding for 3.5 years of operation.
 In 2012, NASA announced that the Kepler mission would be funded until 2016 at a cost of about $20 million per year.